alicehaemi/alicehaemi/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&size=29&duration=4996&pause=1000&color=B687F7&center=true&vCenter=true&width=470&height=44&lines=Hi%2C+I'm+Alice+Lee%2C+Welcome!)](https://git.io/typing-svg)

-I am a junior pursuing a Bachelor of Science in Data Science and a minor in Management at Purdue University.
+I am a junior pursuing a Bachelor of Science in Data Science and a minor in Management at Purdue University, with an anticipated graudation in December 2024.

-Currently, I am working as a data science intern part-time at Midcontinent Independent System Operator (MISO) as an extension of my summer internship to focus on automation of data analyzing and cleaning, as well as visualizing many rows of data.
+Over the fall, I worked as a data science intern at Midcontinent Independent System Operator (MISO) as an extension of my summer internship to focus on automation of data analyzing and cleaning, as well as visualizing and optimizing big data using Tableau and Python.

-In school, I take classes regarding data mining and statistical theory, as well as many others which you can find on my LinkedIn.
-I also plan to continue my positions as a data assistant for the College of Science, where I work with data regarding admissions, degrees, majors, and retention to create visualizations and faciliate for easier use of Tableau.
+In school, I take classes regarding Artificial Intelligence (AI) and information systems, as well as many others which you can find on my LinkedIn.
+I also have been a data assistant for the College of Science data office, where I work with various data including admissions, degrees, majors, and retention to create visualizations and faciliate for easier use of Tableau, as well as rewriting statistical reports with python for better readability, usage, and efficiency.

 ## :computer: Skills
 <img align= "right" alt="GIF" src="https://github.com/alicehaemi/alicehaemi/assets/88690930/7ac56a3d-3e27-44e1-b285-617286740296" width="300" />